 At Florida Law Advisers, P.A., our experienced attorneys with extensive experience in bankruptcy paperwork want to provide you and other hardworking people with the best bankruptcy options available within the bankruptcy code.
 Our bankruptcy attorneys will work with you one-on-one at our Tampa or Orlando offices, or remotely to develop repayment plans you can afford.
 We accept many payment forms, including credit cards, and offer our clients either a low-cost, flat fee or a low-cost hourly fee for obligation consultations and representation in bankruptcy courts.

-Regardless of the option you choose, you will find that Florida Law Advisers, P.A., charges less in attorney and filing fees than many competing Florida bankruptcy law firms in the Tampa Bay and St. Petersburg area.
+Regardless of the option you choose, you will find that Florida Law Advisers, P.A., charges less in attorney and filing fees than many competing Tampa bankruptcy law firms in the Tampa Bay and St. Petersburg area.
 We highly recommend contacting our experienced bankruptcy lawyers today by telephone, website form, email, or chat to see how we can help solve your debt problems and get you the fresh start you deserve!

 Frequently Asked Questions